Have you ever considered breeding reptiles?

 What is a Reptile Breeder?

-Before getting into the business of reptile breeding as a hobby or for profit, it is essential to understand what it entails.
+Before getting into reptile breeding as a hobby or for profit, it is essential to understand what it entails.

 As a reptile breeder, you are responsible for maintaining the general welfare of any species you choose to breed, including turtles, snakes, or lizards.

-Other reptiles such as alligators and crocodiles are not often bred outside of zoos or nature.
+Other reptiles such as alligators and crocodiles are not often bred outside zoos or nature.

 These duties include: